booch/presentations/Architecture-Big-and-Small/slides.md

     - Smalltalk
 - In 1987, published "Graphical User Interfaces in Smalltalk"
     - First known publication of **software** "patterns"
+- 1987 OOPSLA
+    - Workshop: Specification and Design for Object-Oriented Programming
+    - Paper: Using Pattern Languages for Object-Oriented Programs
 - Strongly influenced by Christopher Alexander's patterns
 - How did they find A Pattern Language?
     - Kent was at University of Oregon from 1979-1987